Philip Vanouse and Heather Johnson, co-directors

-The SRU Brass Ensemble, directed by Philip VanOuse, offers several concerts per academic year and tours regularly.
+The SRU Brass Ensemble, directed by Philip VanOuse and Heather Johnson, offers several concerts per academic year and tours regularly.
 This ensemble performs in diverse instrumentations, ranging from a full brass band to various brass ensemble combinations.
-Members of the SRU Brass Ensemble are chosen by audition.
+SRU Brass Ensemble is open to all SRU students.

 The SRU Flute Choir, directed by Cassandra Eisenreich, is an active university ensemble which performs many times per semester, both on campus and in the community.
 The group meets twice per week and receives university credit for ensemble participation.
 The ensemble commissions new works for flute choir every year and is a sought after ensemble for premiering new music.
 The flute choir has frequently traveled to attend the National Flute Association Convention; the ensemble was honored to be invited to perform for this association's conventions in Minneapolis, MN, Kansas City, KS, Columbus, OH, and Pittsburgh, PA.
 Other noteworthy performances include numerous PMEA State Conferences, the NAfME Eastern Division Conference, the 2001 Festival of Women Composers International Conference, and many area flute festivals.